XodoDocs/itext-legacy-tmc-techblog/pdfSweep/introduction.md

 ## An example

-The pdfSweep workflow has just two easy steps:
+The basic pdfSweep workflow has just two easy steps:

 * Select those parts of the document that you prefer to have redacted.
 Either by specifying the coordinates, or by inputting a regular expression that fits your needs.